NUJ membership carries with it rights and responsibilities.

-By joining the NUJ, you join a democratic trade union.
-The NUJ is run by its members, who have rights and responsibilities.
-Members are expected to work to help strengthen the NUJ in its work and to abide by the following principles and practices.
+(a) By joining the NUJ, you join a democratic trade union and are expected to help strengthen the union and abide by its principles and practices.

 The NUJ is a trade union founded on the principle that the pay and conditions of individuals at work are best improved by, collectively, improving the conditions of all.
 Because of this, members are expected:

-(i) to treat other members of the union with consideration and respect and not to take actions which threaten their livelihood or working conditions
+- to treat other members of the union and union staff with consideration and respect and not to take actions which threaten their livelihood or working conditions

 The NUJ has among its members both employees and self-employed members.
 Both groups share a common interest in promoting high standards of journalism and in defending security of work and the levels of pay offered in the industry.